|

 about the affair, in his own inimitable fashion:

+What is it that Tom finds most offensive about Daisy's infidelity?
 Gatsby responds by declaring that Daisy has never loved him throughout their whole marriage.
 How does Daisy respond?
 Whom does she really love?
-What does Gatsby realize about Daisy when she tells him:
+Does Gatsby understand when Daisy tells him:

 Tom then plays his ace: he tells Daisy about how Gatsby has made his money.
 What is Gatsby's business with Meyer Wolfsheim?
-How does Daisy take the news?
-(142)
+Gatsby's response is telling:

 The Death of Myrtle (143-153) How is Myrtle killed?
 Who runs over her?
 Why did she run

-out?
-Note the description of her dead body:
+out into the street?
+Note the description of her dead body.